nandana/ld-sniffer/README.md

 Download the ld-sniffer-0.0.1.jar and use it as an standalone executable jar.
 ```
-  usage: java -jar ld-sniffer-0.0.1.jar [-h] -tdb <TDB-DIR-PATH> -ul <URI-FILE-PATH>
+usage: java -jar ld-sniffer-0.0.1.jar [-h] [-md] [-ml <METRICS-FILE-PATH>] [-rdf] [-t <T-MINS>] [-tdb <TDB-DIR-PATH>] [-ul <URI-FILE-PATH>] -url <URL>
 Assess a list of Linked Data resources using Linked Data Quality Model.
  -h,--help                               Print this help message
+ -md,--metrics-definition                Include the metric definitions in the results
+ -ml,--metricsList <METRICS-FILE-PATH>   The path of the file containing the list of metrics to be calculated
+ -rdf,--rdf-output                       Output the RDF serialization of the results
+ -t,--timeout <T-MINS>                   Timeout (in minutes) for a single evaluation
  -tdb,--tdb <TDB-DIR-PATH>               The path of directory for Jena TDB files
  -ul,--uriList <URI-FILE-PATH>           The path of the file containing the urls of resources to be assessed
+ -url,--url <URL>                        URL of the resource to be assessed
 Please report issues at https://github.com/nandana/ld-sniffer
 ```